 4 Social Media Marketing (SMM)

 Social media marketing and content marketing overlap because social media is often the best place to share and promote your content.
-Your customers probably won’t think to visit your website on a regular basis, but they check their social media accounts every day.
+With the benefit of the services of The Marketing Heaven, you can garner followers without even posting any content on your page.

 Social media marketing lets you publish content and interact with your target audience places like Facebook, Instagram, Snapchat, Pinterest and LinkedIn.
 The potential for using social to grow your business keeps expanding, with a 10 percent increase in social media users just from 2018 to 2019.